We care about impact per dollar, so that we can save as many lives as possible.

 Children Treated

-Demonstrating our top-of-the-line quality of care across thousands of patients out of existing government clinics in Gombe State, Nigeria.
+Demonstrating our high-quality care across thousands of patients out of existing government clinics in Gombe State, Nigeria.

 How much does it cost to save a life?